Our Top Highlights in Kuching

 Noodles and Dumplings

-Usually we eat almost exclusively at food courts, but the Life Café is a special address in Kuching.
-A Chinese restaurant that is famous for their tasty pasta and dumpling dishes.
+Usually, we eat almost exclusively at food courts, but the Life Café is a special address in Kuching.
+A Chinese restaurant that is famous for its tasty pasta and dumpling dishes.
 We liked it there so much that we went back, twice.

 Red Yeast Chicken